alephnull7/study-guide-generator/README.md

-# Frontend Web App README
+# Study Guide Generator Frontend README

 Welcome to the frontend codebase of the Study Guide Generator!